...

 Furthermore, the integrated coving eliminates trapping dirt at the perimeter.

-In addition, our lab flooring systems are smooth and seamless, leaving nowhere for dirt to get trapped within the flooring system.
+In addition, are lab flooring systems smooth and seamless to avoid dirt traps? our lab flooring systems are smooth and seamless, leaving nowhere for dirt to get trapped within the flooring system.
 This floor is very chemical-resistant, reducing concerns for staining and spills.

 Lab Flooring Thats Built To Last